-- All of the partners in the project are based in the Triangle and we are strong believers in the people and ideas that live in the Raleigh/Durham/Chapel Hill area.
+- All of the mentors for the project are based in the Triangle and we are strong believers in the people and ideas that live in the Raleigh/Durham/Chapel Hill area.
 We want to support them.

-- We will be meeting with the team regularly and, practically speaking, that just won’t work if your team is outside the area.
+- We will be meeting with the teams regularly and, practically speaking, that just won’t work if your team is outside the area.

 Will you sign my NDA?

 Nope.
 At this stage in your startup very few people will.
 While we would never, ever steal a company’s idea, the truth is ideas, by themselves, are rarely very valuable.
 Execution on an idea is what provides value.
 We provide the execution.

 My team has more than one idea, can I submit both?